 As the rise continues, the article interviews a grip of dudes who were around for the first wave of the east being “on the come up” (Ryan Hickey, Peter Bici, Jeff Pang, etc.), alongside some photos of the current individuals doing the rising.
 A great blend of nostalgia and today’s skaters that you see at Tompkins.

 Big Brother prefaced this issue by reassuring readers that they were in fact, not racist in any way, and that the production of the issue was “basically just to show how many black skaters there are out there ripping.”
 From a regional standpoint, the issue is significant because of the “Black Skaters of NYC” section by Dimitry Elyashkevich at the end, which features our good friend Andre Page’s first photograph in a skate magazine.
 A lot of the dudes in the article don’t skate anymore, but he sure as hell still rips.
-Beyond that, there is a main section full of nineties cult heroes, reviews for blaxploitation films (The Thing With Two Heads is great, by the way), and um, interviews with Ras Kass.
+Beyond that, there is a main section full of nineties cult heroes, reviews for blaxploitation films, and um, interviews with Ras Kass.

 P.S.
 The Skatepark of Tampa site is streaming Tampa Pro all weekend, so you can tune in live, where ever you are.
 Check the schedule.
 Have a good weekend.